-I participated in the Nightless Night Photography Workshop which took place nearby Inari in Finnish Lapland.
+I participated in the Nightless Night Photography Workshop in 2019 which took place nearby Inari in Finnish Lapland.
 I won admission to this event at the Matka travel exhibition where I visited the Inari-Saariselka booth.
 All I had to do was to submit a picture with me and a reindeer by standing in front of a camera that generated this picture.
 The admission usually costs 185 EUR and includes the workshop, local transportation, and meals during the trip.
 The accommodation I had to pay for myself.
-Here you can also watch my YouYube video about the workshop.

 I took the Finnair flight with an Embraer ERJ-190 from Helsinki up to Ivalo on Thursday evening.
 At the Nightless Night Photography Workshop, there was also one day scheduled before to learn basic camping.